Find a Niche Writing Market

 Health > Fitness > Weight Loss > Dieting for Weight Loss

 I'm sure you're catching on...
 If you can give someone the answer to their problem, then you're going to get results.
 You have to provide something they can use in their everyday lives.
 Is your solution useful for your readers?
 Are you helping them fix their problem?
 Is it unique and better than someone else's solution?

 Research Your Options

 Research, research, research.
-This brings me back to what I mentioned above: Write about as many topics as you can and develop your expertise.
+This brings me back to what I mentioned above: Write about as many topics as possible and develop your expertise.
 Write more, acquire more information, and then determine which one (or two!) pays the best.
-If the niche you chose is not profitable, then you will have to go back to the drawing board.
+If the niche you chose is not profitable, you will have to go back to the drawing board.
 If you write about several topics, then you can crunch the numbers between them.
 Not every market will be profitable.

 Make a decision, then spend time researching companies that might need someone to write about their brand.
 If you're already writing in their niche and can demonstrate your expertise, then you might be able to land a writing contract out of it.